| i suppose that one of

 can't even respect my right to obey the law--no, my obligation

-to obey the law. it's not a choice, or at least it
+to obey the law.
+It's not a choice, or at least it

 shouldn't be.

-but the main point is that when i
+But the main point is that when

-want to follow my principles of obeying the laws of the
+I want to follow my principles of obeying the laws of the

-country i live in, i get harassed by people who don't
+country I live in, I get harassed by people who don't

-respect those laws. when i speak up for what is
+respect those laws.
+When I speak up for what is

 right, others who disagree try to counter by putting me

 down rather than responding to my arguments or points.
+When a friend does something wrong and

-something, i risk losing a friend. if a boss does
+something, I risk losing a friend.
+If a boss does

-something unethical and i say something, i risk losing a
+something unethical and I say something, I risk losing a

 job.

-following our principle has been a
+Following our principles has been a

 main tenet of virtually all great religious and spiritual